Andriy Parubiy: Political positions

-Andriy Parubiy brought a smoke bomb into Parliament to protest the signing of the Kharkiv Accords, which continued the lease of bases for the Russian Black Sea Fleet in Crimea from 2017 to 2042.
+Parubiy brought a smoke bomb into the Verkhovna Rada to protest the signing of the Kharkiv Accords, which continued the lease of bases for the Russian Black Sea Fleet in Crimea from 2017 to 2042.
 He subsequently introduced a bill to denounce the accords.

 After meeting with NATO representatives in Tbilisi, Parubiy introduced an amendment to legislation setting Ukraine's foreign policy goal as NATO membership, not just the achievement of the criteria for it.
 He said that the law on national security of Ukraine took into account the position of NATO experts.
-Later, he supported President Petro Poroshenko's proposition to introduce the aim of joining NATO into the Constitution.
+Later, he supported president Petro Poroshenko's proposition to introduce the aim of joining NATO into the Constitution.

-Parubiy was against holding direct talks with representatives of the self-proclaimed Donetsk People's Republic and Luhansk People's Republic separatists, calling them terrorists.
+Parubiy was against holding direct talks with representatives of Russian separatist forces, calling them terrorists.
 He said that he had not supported the Minsk agreements from the start, claiming that Putin could be stopped only by military force and sanctions.
 Later, he supported a bill on the reintegration of the Donbas, which was criticized by the EU and the UN for a lack of attention to the human rights of people from the occupied territories and by Russia for a lack of mention of the Minsk agreements in the text.
 Before the Normandy summit, he participated in protests that urged Zelensky not to compromise on Ukraine being a unitary state, its EU and NATO membership, and holding elections in the Donbas before Ukraine had full control of the border.
 In 2022, after the full-scale Russian invasion of Ukraine, he advocated against negotiation on Russian terms, asserting that this was an opportunity for Ukraine to destroy that "empire".